How to: handle your first set of results

 - First things first.
 Make good use of some of the wonderful University services available.
 Did you know that Libraries and Learning Services offer a range of resources that will help you prepare for end of the semester exams?

 - It may sound cheesy, but all setbacks are in fact opportunities to learn!
 If there are areas of a class where you feel you are struggling, let your lecturer know.
 Speak with other people in your study group, and see if someone might be able to spend a little time revisiting the tricky concepts that are currently getting the best of you.
-You could also check out the Faculty Student Centres to get some advice.
+You could also check out the Student Hubs to get some advice.

 - It is okay to feel upset or angry about how things have turned out this time round.
 If you are feeling overwhelmed by University life, you might feel better if you have a chat with someone.
 Make time to catch up with a counsellor, or consider joining a wellbeing group.
 Health and Counselling Services offer a great range of groups, which touch on a variety of things, including anxiety, social confidence and mindfulness.